jiajunlee19/StoreOrderApp/README.md

 # Store Order App

+This project is for demo purpose, the system is running under local host environment.

 In this project, we will build a 3-tier store order management application.
 1. Database: mysql
 2. Backend: Python Flask
 3. Front end: UI is written in HTML/CSS/Javascript

 ### Installation Instructions